SPEAK VISUALLY Receive practical tips on how to

 We are going to look at 7 different styles of storytelling structures that work great for presentations.
 They all have a different style of delivery and cadence.
-Choosing which one works for your presentation will depend on your message and on who your audience is.
+Choosing one for your presentation will depend on your message and who your audience is.

 Embed on your site: